sivash/JSONSparcerParser/README.md

 How to Use
 ----------
-Import the SparcerParser library to gain access to its methods.
+Import the JSONSparcerParser library to gain access to its methods.
 To parse a string of JSON into a java object, use parse(String str) To parse a Java Object into a string of JSON, use toJsonString (Object obj) To parse JSON from a file, use parseFile (String Filename)